lucaAngrisani/boilerplate-angular/README.md

 # Boilerplate Angular

 This project is a boilerplate for Angular.
-Actual version version 16.1.4.
+Actual version version 17.3.3

-## Structure

-We decide to implement SCAM pattern with standalones.

 ### Components vs Pages